Mario-659/leaderboard-api/README.md

 3. Key expires at boundary.
 4. Fire max amount of requests again.

-#### Sliding window log
+### Sliding window log

-Each request timestamp saved, expired entries removed from queue upon each request.

-### TODO

-- [ ] convert rate limiter algorithms to lua scripts for atomic operations
+Each request timestamp is stored, and expired entries are pruned from the log on every request.
+More memory and compute intensive than fixed window, but provides exact rate limiting with no boundary bursts.
+Well suited for sensitive APIs and audit-critical endpoints.

-### Resources
+## Resources

 - https://redis.io/tutorials/rate-limiting-in-java-spring-with-redis/
 - https://redis.io/tutorials/howtos/ratelimiting/